aliyun/terraform-provider-alicloud/website/docs/r/kvstore_account.html.markdown

 The following arguments are supported:

-* `instance_id` - (Required, ForceNew) The Id of instance in which account belongs.
-(The engine version of instance must be 4.0 or 4.0+)
-* `account_name` - (Required, ForceNew) Operation account requiring a uniqueness check.
-It may consist of lower case letters, numbers, and underlines, and must start with a letter and have no more than 16 characters.
+* `account_name` - (Required, ForceNew) The name of the account.
+The name must be 1 to 16 characters in length and contain lowercase letters, digits, and underscores (_).
+It must start with a lowercase letter.
 * `account_password` - (Optional, Sensitive) Operation password.
 It may consist of letters, digits, or underlines, with a length of 6 to 32 characters.
 You have to specify one of `account_password` and `kms_encrypted_password` fields.
+* `description` - (Optional) Database description.
+It cannot begin with https://.
+It must start with a Chinese character or English letter.
+It can include Chinese and English characters, underlines (_), hyphens (-), and numbers.
+The length may be 2-256 characters.
+* `instance_id` - (Required, ForceNew) The Id of instance in which account belongs (The engine version of instance must be 4.0 or 4.0+).
 * `kms_encrypted_password` - (Optional) An KMS encrypts password used to a KVStore account.
 If the `account_password` is filled in, this field will be ignored.
 * `kms_encryption_context` - (Optional) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating a KVStore account with `kms_encrypted_password`.
 See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
 It is valid when `kms_encrypted_password` is set.
 * `description` - (Optional) Database description.
 It cannot begin with https://.
 It must start with a Chinese character or English letter.
 It can include Chinese and English characters, underlines (_), hyphens (-), and numbers.
 The length may be 2-256 characters.
-* `account_type` - (Optional, ForceNew)Privilege type of account.
+* `account_type` - (Optional, ForceNew) Privilege type of account.
     - Normal: Common privilege.
     Default to Normal.
 * `account_privilege` - (Optional) The privilege of account access database.
 Valid values: